(Feyn version 1.2 or newer)

 How to fit your QGraph

-While this might, for simple cases, come up with a good solution already, you should ideally run this in a sort of iterative fashion and update the
+While this might, for simple cases, come up with a good solution already, you should run this iteratively and update the

-QLattice with the best results.
+QLattice with the best graph(s).
 This will bias the

 An update loop could look like this:

-no_updates = 3 for _ in range(no_updates): # Get a QGraph.
-This will be biased with learnings from previous `updates`. qgraph = qlattice.get_qgraph(data.columns, 'target') # Now fit the local QGraph with your local data qgraph.fit(train, epochs=10) # Select the graph with lowest training loss as the best solution. best_graph = qgraph.select(train) # Feed the experience back to the QLattice so it gets smarter for subsequent calls. qlattice.update(best_graph)
+no_updates = 5 for _ in range(no_updates): # Fit a subset of the QGraph with your local data. qgraph.fit(train) # Sort the QGraph by lowest training loss and select the best performing graph. best_graph = qgraph.sort(train) # Feed the experience back to the QLattice so it gets smarter for subsequent calls. qlattice.update(best_graph)

-Repeat until convergence happens - just as you would in regular machine learning situations.
+Repeat until convergence happens - just as you would in regular machine learning applications.

 Notice, that while the